 Adam was born in Washington, D.C. and grew up in the Washington suburb of Rockville, Maryland.
 He graduated from Tufts University, magna cum laude, and received his J.D., summa cum laude, from the University of Pennsylvania Law School, where he was Articles Editor of the University of Pennsylvania Law Review.
 Adam spent a year as a law clerk to Judge Marvin J. Garbis of the U.S. District Court for the District of Maryland before joining Williams & Connolly LLP in 1998.

 - Lead trial counsel for Eli Lilly and Company at three bench trials over the validity and infringement of a Lilly patent protecting its blockbuster anti-cancer drug Alimta, which has annual U.S. sales of over $1 billion

 - Argued seven times before the Federal Circuit since 2012, including before the en banc court in the Alice case, which addressed the question of when computer-implemented inventions should be considered ineligible for patenting because they are abstract ideas

 - Lead trial counsel for Novartis-division Alcon in litigation against generic manufacturers over patents protecting Alcon’s Pazeo product

 - Lead counsel for Merck in defending patent litigation brought by PDL Biopharma relating to Merck’s Keytruda product

-- Lead counsel for Lilly, Daiichi Sankyo, and Ube Industries against numerous generic manufacturers in district court litigation and inter partes review proceedings relating to patents protecting Lilly and Daiichi Sankyo’s Effient product
+- Lead counsel for Lilly, Daiichi Sankyo, and Ube Industries against numerous generic manufacturers in district court litigation, inter partes review proceedings, and on appeal relating to patents protecting Lilly and Daiichi Sankyo’s Effient product

 - Lead counsel for Alcon in litigation and inter partes review proceedings relating to its Ilevro, Travatan Z, Vigamox, and Moxeza products